 In the mild (or early) stage, patients typically face challenges with recalling basic facts and navigating previously familiar directions.
 Individuals with moderate (or middle) Alzheimer's exhibit increased anger, an inability to retain information such as their address, and have difficulties with basic hygiene and grooming.
 Finally, when the disease has progressed to the severe (or late) stage, patients must contend with extreme limitations in mobility, coherent speech, and facial expressions.
 In this state, those afflicted with the disorder must depend entirely on others for even the most routine of daily life activities.

 GIOSTAR (Global Institute of Stem Cell Therapy and Research) is home to the top experts in the field of stem cell research, and provides scientific know-how to GIOSTAR-CHICAGO.
 GIOSTAR-CHICAGO is an independently run facility from GIOSTAR.
-Involved in the field of stem cell research for almost two decades in the U.S.A, GIOSTAR has provided treatments to thousands of patients using their advanced protocols outside of the United States.
-GIOSTAR believes in the potential of supplementing traditional treatments for Alzheimer's disease (such as behavioral therapies and medications) with cellular rejuvenation therapy.
+Involved in the field of stem cell research for almost two decades in the U.S.A, GIOSTAR has provided therapy to thousands of patients using their advanced protocols outside of the United States.
+GIOSTAR believes in the potential of supplementing traditional therapies with cellular rejuvenation therapy.
 Focusing solely on one particular form of treatment does not necessarily yield the desired results.

 Within the body, there are different sources of stem cells - known as the "mother" or "master" cells capable of differentiating into virtually any type of cell.
 It has been documented by several scientific publications that stem cells may differentiate into a specific cell or tissue type.
 This suggests the possibility of developing an effective treatment for Alzheimer's Disease.
-While a treatment remains elusive, this approach may help in addressing memory loss, speech impairments, mood disturbances, and other symptoms of Alzheimer's disease.
-This novel approach offers great promise to nearly 6 million Americans currently suffering from this disorder.
+This approach may help in addressing memory loss, speech impairments, mood disturbances, and other symptoms of Alzheimer's disease.
+This novel approach offers potential promise to nearly 6 million Americans currently suffering from this disorder.